Kitchen Backsplash Ideas — 18 Timeless Designs That Will Suit Every Home

 (Image credit: Blakes)

-In this modern kitchen, the aged brass finish of the boiling water tap is contrasted beautifully by the creamy stone of the backsplash.
+In this kitchen, the aged brass finish of the boiling water faucet is beautifully contrasted with the creamy stone of the backsplash.
 "The contrast between this vintage, patinated finish and the crisp Neolith sintered stone behind is particularly striking," says Annie Ebenston, lead designer at Blakes London.
-"The sink, in crisp white enamelled cast iron, flows seamlessly with the pale surfaces."
+"The sink, in crisp white enameled cast iron, flows seamlessly with the pale surfaces."

-By opting for a pale backsplash, this lets the arch of the tap truly stand out, allowing it to be a star in its own right.
+By opting for a pale backsplash, the arch of the tap is able to truly stand out and be a star in its own right.

 kitchen backsplash ideas with zig zag tiles

-Zig zag tiles are one of the biggest bathroom trends at the moment, and they're making their way over to kitchens, too.
-They feel more elevated than the classic subway placement of straight lines and blocks - subway tiles mostly seem out of style now - and are a lot jauntier and just generally more dynamic.
-‘A unique placement of your tiles can really draw the eye and make a statement,’ says Amanda Telford of CTD Tiles.
+"A unique placement of your tiles can really draw the eye and make a statement," says Amanda Telford of CTD Tiles.
 Indeed, spend time playing around with different formations and it’s surprising how many different looks you can create with the same tile.
-‘From vertical to herringbone, you can be really creative with rectangular tiles in a way that’ll really create a beautiful focal point in your kitchen,’ she adds.
+"From vertical to herringbone, you can be really creative with rectangular tiles in a way that’ll really create a beautiful focal point in your kitchen," she adds.

 kitchen backsplash ideas with boldly colored tiles

-When you're planning a kitchen, it's important to think about its longevity.
-Backsplashes last a long time, and so it's key to make it as versatile as possible so you can update it as your tastes evolve.
+When you're planning a kitchen update, it's important to think about the room's longevity.
+A modern kitchen backsplash lasts a long time, therefore it's key to make it as versatile as possible so you can update it as your tastes evolve.

 backsplash ideas using The Whitelight Collection